emendir/EndraApp/README.md

 Endra combines Walytis' peer-to-peer distributed database, WalytisIdentities' identity & cryptography management, and WalytisOffchain's secure data storage & transmission, and WalytisMutability's database editing abstraction to form a fully featured messaging protocol.

-It can be used for more than just instant messaging - shared calendars, project management tools and an endless amount of distributed communications systems can be built using it.

 ## Features